Negative-light/PUBLIC_VUALT/repentance-resists-destruction.md

   - c/blessing
 ---
 # Review
 The Previous studies we have focused on the prophecies of [p-jeremiah](../p-jeremiah.md).
-We have been highlighting this concept that Adultery and Apostasy are directly connected.
+We have been highlighting this concept that [[adultery-def|Adultery]] and Apostasy are directly connected.
 Furthermore we have further discussed how God is faithful to [Israel](../p-nation-of-israel.md) even when they wander.

 A key thing to consider as we study is that Israel relates to how the christian life works too.